merely-useful/py-rse/index.md

 ## Copying Files and Directories {#bash-basics-copy}

 The `cp` command **c**o**p**ies files.\index{Unix commands!cp}
-It works like `mv` except it creates a file instead of moving an existing one (and no, we don't know why the creators of Unix seemed to be allergic to vowels):
+It works like `mv` except it creates a file instead of moving an existing one:

 ```bash
 $ cp prior-work.txt analysis/section-1.txt